President: Gerry Carson

-Please see below the summary documents of the recent Management Board Meetings:
+Please see below the summary documents of the previous 6 months Management Board Meetings:

 In the early 1980's David competed for Great Britain and Northern Ireland.
 The highlights of his career were a 4th place at the 1982 Brisbane Commonwealth Games representing England and breaking the British Indoor High Jump record in 1983.
 However, one of his most satisfying and unlikely medals in his early athletics career was a silver medal in the Midland Counties AAA Decathlon!

 In his early working life, David was a partner in a local Insurance Brokerage where he learnt many of the business skills that serve him well today as a board member.
 Prior to leaving full time employment in 2021 he was working for a multinational insurance and risk management organisation as a manager and account executive which in itself required a wide range of management skills.
 In addition to his people and budget management role, David specialised in providing advice to Charities and Not For Profit organisations and has been a board member or adviser to a diverse range of not for profit organisations.

 David brings to Athletics Northern Ireland a wide range of management and board experience, an athlete’s perspective, and a diverse background that he believes will help him provide a positive contribution.
 As Chair he wants to help ensure that Athletics NI delivers a well governed and managed, vibrant and inclusive sport for its various constituents that we can all be proud of.

 Paul has been a Board member since August 2020 and Vice-Chair from November 2020.
 He was a teacher for twenty years before moving to Belfast Education and Library Board where he held a senior position in education with responsibility for a wide range of educational initiatives relating to school improvement, governance, and teacher education